 COP26: What is it?

-The 26th UN Climate Change Conference (or COP26 for short) will take place Covid restrictions permitting at the Scottish Event Campus in Glasgow from 31 October to 12 November 2021.
-Since the first CoP in Berlin in 1995 there has painstaking progress towards international agreement.
+The 26th UN Climate Change Conference of Parties (or COP26 for short) will take place at the Scottish Event Campus in Glasgow from 31 October to 12 November 2021.
+Since the first COP in Berlin in 1995 there has painstaking progress towards international agreement.
 Getting every country in the world to sign up to life changing commitments is not easy but in Paris in 2015 (COP21) there was agreement to try to limit global warming to 1.5°Celsius above pre-industrial levels and not to allow it to go above 2°C.

 Why is the COP important?